OwenCalvin/Book/README.md

 ## How it works ?
 Each Vue components (page) are loaded/unloaded dynamicaly.
 In a web client you can't use fs to get a component file so you need to reference it to a file...
 **compile** command do it automaticaly, the function get all pages in the folder: *src/articles/pages/pages* and reference it into **Articles.js** (*src/articles/*) file (JSON format).
-Then... *Loader.js* use this file to load view and page number, into Article.vue components (*/src/components/Article.vue*)
+Then... *Loader.js* use this file to load view and page number, into Article.vue component (*/src/components/Article.vue*)

 ## Costum your pages
 All pages can be customize, you can use sass, css, html, vue components, ... in your pages.